ClickCease

 Continuing Problems

-Hyundai officials told Reuters that they are “striving to take necessary actions to prevent consumer inconvenience from the ongoing recall.”
-But they did not address questions regarding owners’ complaints and the lack of communications, Reuters reported.
+Hyundai officials told Reuters they are “striving to take necessary actions to prevent consumer inconvenience from the ongoing recall.”
+However, they did not address questions regarding owners’ complaints and the lack of communication.
 The lack of clarity had led owners to take to social media to vent their frustrations and seek compensation.

 In November, 173 Kona EV owners filed a class-action lawsuit seeking $7,000 in compensation each for what they say is the reduced value of their electric vehicles and other losses.
-So far, there have been no reported injuries or fatalities as a result of EV fires.
+So far, there have been no reported injuries or fatalities due to EV fires.

 In October, Hyundai offered a software upgrade to address the issue.
 However, after consumer outcry and at least one fire in a vehicle that had been recalled for the upgrade, Hyundai agreed to replace the batteries manufactured by LG Chem’s battery division, LG Energy Solution.
 Another Kona EV owner said the software update substantially reduced the battery’s charging capacity, which is also a significant problem and loss for owners.